Social Structure of Accumulation Theory

 9781783472918 Edward Elgar Publishing

-Edited by the late Terrence McDonough, formerly Emeritus Professor of Economics, National University of Ireland Galway, Ireland and Honorary Professor of Political Economy, University of Sydney, Australia, David M. Kotz, Professor of Economics, University of Massachusetts Amherst, US and Distinguished Professor, School of Economics, Shanghai University of Finance and Economics, China and Michael Reich, Professor of Economics and Director, Institute for Research on Labor and Employment, University of California, Berkeley, US
+Edited by the late Terrence McDonough, formerly Emeritus Professor of Economics, National University of Ireland Galway, Ireland and Honorary Professor of Political Economy, University of Sydney, Australia, David M. Kotz, Professor of Economics, University of Massachusetts Amherst, US and Distinguished Professor, School of Economics, Shanghai University of Finance and Economics, China and Michael Reich, Professor of Economics and Chair of the Center on Wage and Employment Dynamics, Institute for Research on Labor and Employment, University of California at Berkeley, USA

 Publication Date: November 2014 ISBN: 978 1 78347 291 8 Extent: 2,016 pp